IA system - report an incident

 What happens next?

 Once you have submitted your report, your manager or someone else responsible for the case will receive an email notification.
-For the person responsible to handle the report, read more here.
+If AFA Försäkring needs a report, the employee is responsible for submittint this.
+Students are responsible for reporting to Kammarkollegiet.

-Once the case has been closed, the person who submitted the report will receive a notification, provided they have entered an email address.
+Once a case has been closed, the person who submitted the report will receive a notification, provided they have given an email address.

 Facts: